-- PHIL 3376 (3).
+PHIL 3376 (3).
 BIOETHICS.
-An examination of ethical questions arising within medical practice, medical research, and the life sciences. - PHIL 3377 (3).
+An examination of ethical questions arising within medical practice, medical research, and the life sciences.

+PHIL 3377 (3).
 ANIMAL RIGHTS.
-Examines the moral status of nonhuman animals and its implications for the common use of animals as food and experimental subjects for humans. - PHIL 3379 (3).
+Explores the nature of nonhuman animals, their moral status, and the way we treat them.
+First we'll consider questions about the minds of animals.
+Are animals conscious?
+Can they think about the future?
+Are they self-aware?
+Exploring those questions will prepare us for our second set of topics about the moral status of animals.
+Do animals have rights like humans do?
+Do we have moral obligations to animals?
+Is there a difference between the moral status of animals that fall into different categories (pets, domesticated animals, and wild animals)?
+Third, we'll examine the way animals are used for food, for entertainment, and in biomedical research.
+What laws already protect animals and what changes are needed?
+Satisfies elective requirements in the following majors and minors: philosophy, ethics, human rights, and environmental studies.

+PHIL 3379 (3).
 ENVIRONMENTAL ETHICS.
 Explores society's ethical obligations concerning the natural world.
-Topical issues like climate change, endangered species, recycling, and the population explosion are covered from a variety of philosophical perspectives. - PHIL 3380 (3).
+Topical issues like climate change, endangered species, recycling, and the population explosion are covered from a variety of philosophical perspectives.

+PHIL 3380 (3).
 ETHICAL THEORY.
-An examination of the more fundamental and more abstract - questions in philosophical ethics.
-Topics vary, but the following are representative.
-What is the good life: in what does human happiness or well-being consist?
-What is truly worth valuing: are pleasure, knowledge, and virtue valuable in themselves?
-What are the basic principles that determine or govern moral rights and obligations?
-Are moral judgments descriptions of some features of the world, or are they merely expressions of approval and disapproval?
-If they are descriptions of the world, what features of it do they describe?
-How does one know whether an action is morally right or wrong?
-Students explore questions like these through a close and critical examination of classic and contemporary works in philosophical ethics. - PHIL 3382 (3).
+This course explores some central and interrelated issues in normative ethical and political theory, with a particular emphasis on morality, self-interest, and social justice.
+Here are some of the questions we will consider: Might enlightened self-interest be the basis of moral rights and duties?
+Is a morally right action one that maximizes overall happiness or well-being, or are there moral rights or duties that prohibit the sacrifice of individuals or their interests for the sake of the greater good?
+Does individual well-being (or self-interest) consist in pleasure and freedom from pain?
+Do our subjective interests (our desires or preferences) determine what is ultimately best for us, or are there desire-independent goods, such as knowledge or moral virtue?
+To what extent, if any, does justice permit certain forms of economic inequality, such as inequality of income or wealth?
+Do individuals have preinstitutional (or "natural") rights that prohibit society and social institutions (including the state) from using certain means (e.g., taxes and transfers) to promote desirable outcomes, such as greater social welfare or less economic inequality?
+Satisfies elective requirements in the following majors and minors: philosophy, ethics, and human rights.

+PHIL 3381 (3).
+NEUROETHICS.
+Neuroethics concerns the ethical questions raised by the brain sciences.
+Is neuroenhancement morally problematic?
+Should the use of brain scans be limited?
+What does neuroscience tell us about ethical judgment?

+PHIL 3382 (3).
 20TH-CENTURY EUROPEAN PHILOSOPHY.
 An examination of some methods and principles of European philosophies in the 20th century.
-Students study the following philosophical schools: phenomenology, existentialism, neo-Kantianism, life-philosophy, hermeneutics, and neo-Marxist critical theory. - PHIL 3383 (3).
+Students study the following philosophical schools: phenomenology, existentialism, neo-Kantianism, life-philosophy, hermeneutics, and neo-Marxist critical theory.

+PHIL 3383 (3).
 AMERICAN PHILOSOPHY.
 Historical development and contemporary themes in American philosophy.
-Varying emphasis may be placed on trends (e.g., pragmatism), historical figures (e.g., Dewey), or influential contemporary figures (e.g., Quine). - PHIL 4194 (1), INDEPENDENT STUDY AND RESEARCH. - PHIL 4381 (3).
+Varying emphasis may be placed on trends (e.g., pragmatism), historical figures (e.g., Dewey), or influential contemporary figures (e.g., Quine).

+PHIL 4194 (1).
+INDEPENDENT STUDY AND RESEARCH.

+PHIL 4381 (3).
 PHILOSOPHY IN THE IBERO-AMERICAN WORLD.
-A survey of Latin-American philosophy as it relates to the social and cultural development of Latin America.
-(SMU-in-Madrid only.) - PHIL 4393 (3).
+A survey of Latin American philosophy as it relates to the social and cultural development of Latin America.
+(SMU-in-Madrid only.)

+PHIL 4393 (3).
 INDEPENDENT STUDY AND RESEARCH.
-Special topics to be selected by the student in consultation with the department, Prerequisites: Senior standing and departmental - PHIL 4394 (3).
+Special topics to be selected by the student in consultation with the department.
+Prerequisites: Senior standing and departmental approval.

+PHIL 4394 (3).
 INDEPENDENT STUDY AND RESEARCH.
 Special topics to be selected by the student in consultation with the department.
 Prerequisites: Senior standing and departmental approval.